dbgwen/RepData_Project2/README.md

 The data for this assignment come in the form of a comma-separated-value file compressed via the bzip2 algorithm to reduce its size.
 You can download the file from the course web site:

 Storm Data: https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2

 There is also some documentation of the database available.
 Here you will find how some of the variables are constructed/defined.

-National Weather Service Storm Data Documentation: https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf
+- National Weather Service Storm Data Documentation: https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf
-National Climatic Data Center Storm Events FAQ: https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2FNCDC%20Storm%20Events-FAQ%20Page.pdf
+- National Climatic Data Center Storm Events FAQ: https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2FNCDC%20Storm%20Events-FAQ%20Page.pdf
-The events in the database start in the year 1950 and end in November 2011.
+- The events in the database start in the year 1950 and end in November 2011.
 In the earlier years of the database there are generally fewer events recorded, most likely due to a lack of good records.
 More recent years should be considered more complete.

-# Review criterialess
+# Review criteria

 1. Has either a (1) valid RPubs URL pointing to a data analysis document for this assignment been submitted; or (2) a complete PDF file presenting the data analysis been uploaded?
 2. Is the document written in English?
 3. Does the analysis include description and justification for any data transformations?